How to write a musician bio: 9 powerful tips

 7. Do your research

-Before you sit down to write your musician bio, put yourself in the shoes of the reader and study the bios of other musicians.
-They won’t all be prime examples of what you should strive towards, but they’ll give you a general idea of what language to use and what important sections to include.
 Take note of what you like, what you don’t, what engages you as a reader, and what bores you.
 Keep in mind the tips we’ve discussed here so far and see if you can critique each bio you read.
-If by the end, the bio makes you want to listen to that artist’s music, they’ve done a great job and you can definitely learn from them.
+If the bio makes you want to listen to that artist’s music by the end, they’ve done a great job and you can definitely learn from them.

 If you don’t already do this, it might also be helpful to read publications or listen to podcasts that review music and discuss musicians in depth.
 This will give you a good sense of the language people use to describe music, various genres, and sounds.
 It can sometimes be hard to put your sound into words, so make reading or listening to these a habit and you’ll be well versed in the language of music in no time.

-8. Edit relentlessly
+8. Edit your bio relentlessly

 Once you’re done with the first draft of your bio, get ready to go through a few rounds of edits.
 Remember that your bio needs to be engaging, concise, and convey only the most important information.
 This means that you’ll likely need to cut some sections and rearrange or rewrite sentences.